cp3402-students/a2-cp3402-2019-team02/README.md

 ![](Images/step11image1.png)![](Images/step11image2.png)

+10.
-10. Install and activate plug-in called ‘All-in-One WP Migration’ (once activated it will be visible in installed plugins section of Wordpress dashboard).
+	a.
+Install and activate plug-in called ‘All-in-One WP Migration’ (once activated it will be visible in installed plugins section of Wordpress dashboard).
+	b.
+Increase file import limit on local site so can import the staging server backup: Download and install 'All-in-One WP Migration Import' (Basic version) from website (URL: https://import.wp-migration.com/
+	For details information on how to do this refer (URL: https://help.servmask.com/knowledgebase/install-instructions-for-file-extension/)

 11. Visit main branch of github repository https://github.com/cp3402-students/a2-cp3402-2019-team02 , download the latest website export that can be found there.